 Pain When Chewing

 If you experience tooth pain when you chew or bite, you could have a cracked tooth, broken crown, or loose filling.
 Another cause may be tooth decay, in which case a root canal might be necessary.
 Do not continue chewing if the issue persists.
 Schedule a visit before it becomes a bigger issue.
-Dr. Cavallo will examine your condition and create a personalized treatment plan to address the root of the problem.
+Dr. Cavallo will examine your condition, and create a personalized treatment plan to address the root of the problem.

 You may have been playing a contact sport recently, and got hit in the mouth.
 You may have taken a bad tumble and landed on your jaw.
 Mouth trauma is common, and can happen to anyone.
 Your teeth are strong, but can be injured by unforeseen circumstances.
 It is vitally important to get checked out by a dentist for trauma that has not been looked at by a healthcare professional.

 Give us a call at (703) 493-1203 , or request an appointment online today.